Dallas: Race and ethnicity

 The Dallas area is a major living destination for Mexican Americans and other Hispanic and Latino American immigrants.
-The southwestern portion of the city, particularly Oak Cliff is chiefly inhabited by Hispanic and Latino American residents.
+The southwestern portion of the city, particularly Oak Cliff, is chiefly inhabited by Hispanic and Latino American residents.
 The southeastern portion of the city Pleasant Grove is chiefly inhabited by African American and Hispanic or Latino American residents, while the southern portion of the city is predominantly black.
 The west and east sides of the city are predominantly Hispanic or Latino American; Garland also has a large Spanish-speaking population.
 North Dallas has many enclaves of predominantly white, black and especially Hispanic or Latino American residents.

 The Dallas area is also a major living destination for Black and African Americans primarily due to its strong and diverse economy.
 Between 2010 and 2020, the Dallas area had the second-most new Black and African American residents only behind the Atlanta area and slightly above the Houston area.
 The notable influx of African Americans is partly due to the New Great Migration.
 There is a significant number of people from the Horn of Africa, immigrants from Ethiopia, Eritrea and Somalia.

 The Dallas–Fort-Worth metroplex had an estimated 70,000 Russian-speakers (as of November 6, 2012) mostly immigrants from the former Soviet Bloc.
-Included in this population are Russians, Russian Jews, Ukrainians, Belarusians, Moldavians, Uzbek, Kirghiz, and others.
+Included in this population are Russians, Russian Jews, Ukrainians, Armenians, Belarusians, Moldavians Uzbek, Kirghiz, and others.
 The Russian-speaking population of Dallas has continued to grow in the sector of "American husbands-Russian wives".
 Russian DFW has its own newspaper, The Dallas Telegraph.

 In addition, Dallas and its suburbs are home to a large number of Asian Americans including those of Indian, Vietnamese, Chinese, Korean, Filipino, Japanese, and other heritage.
 Among large-sized cities in the United States, Plano, the northern suburb of Dallas, has the 6th largest Chinese American population as of 2016.
 The Plano-Richardson area in particular had an estimated 30,000 Iranian Americans in 2012.
 With so many immigrant groups, there are often multilingual signs in the linguistic landscape.
 According to U.S. Census Bureau data released in December 2013, 23 percent of Dallas County residents were foreign-born, while 16 percent of Tarrant County residents were foreign-born.
 The 2018 census estimates determined that the city of Dallas's foreign-born population consisted of 25.4% naturalized citizens and 74.6% non-citizens.